US to send more troops to Germany, Poland | DW | 02.02.2022

 US President Joe Biden approved the deployment of additional forces in eastern Europe, US media reported on Wednesday.

-Under the plan, the US would reportedly send about 2,000 American troops to Poland and Germany, while 1,000 troops would move from Germany to Romania.
+Under the plan, the US will reportedly send about 2,000 American troops to Poland and Germany, while 1,000 troops would move from Germany to Romania.

+The troops in Poland will be put on high-readiness, according to DW correspondent Teri Schultz.

 The announcement came after leaked documents revealed the United States told Russia said it was willing to discuss a deal on missile deployments.